 The problem is that children don’t usually have the vocabulary and psychological understanding to accurately articulate what they see.

-As such, a child might notice that their parent’s behavior is irrational or immature, but not know how to deal with it, and end up feeling lonely, confused, neglected, and frustrated.
+As such, a child may notice that their parent’s behavior is irrational or immature, but not know how to deal with it, and end up feeling lonely, confused, neglected, and frustrated.

 If an emotional parent is incapable to raise children, they teach the same irrational behavior to their children, who will either adopt that behavior as they grow older or go to great lengths to distance themselves from their parents to shield themselves from being hurt or to avoid being emotionally overwhelmed.

 Both attempts to deal with the parent’s immaturity can harm the child’s development and impact their ability to get close to others in their adult relationships resulting in inadequate healthy attachments.

 In this article, we’ll explore what makes a person emotionally immature, how emotionally immature parents affect their children’s well-being, and how you can help yourself heal from a childhood growing up with emotional parents.

 What is an Emotionally Immature Person?

 An emotionally immature person (EIP) is someone who moves through life blaming others for their issues.
-They might feel angry, sad, anxious, or depressed, but instead of looking inwards and working on their difficulties, they seek others to be accountable.
+They may feel angry, sad, anxious, or depressed, but instead of looking inwards and working on their difficulties and their own ego, they seek others to be accountable.

-They attempt to gain a sense of control in life by trying to control others.
+They attempt to gain their own sense of control in life by trying to control others.
 They seek empathy and want others to see and agree with their rigid point of view and are rarely flexible with their own perspective.
 They tend to find a myriad of reasons and excuses to justify their irrational feelings and behaviors.